lukejamestodd1/fruit_salad/fruit_salad.md

 push the melons to the remote

-Go back to master, create a new branch called berries, and add three types of berries here:
+Go back to master, create a new branch called ALLIUM VEGETABLES, and add three types of AROMATIC ALLIUMS here:

-1.
+1. ONION
-2.
+2. GARLIC
-3.
+3. LEEK

-Push berries to the remote
+Push PUNGENT ALLIUMS to the remote

 Go back to master, create a new branch called ICE COOL SUMMER SALAD, and add three types of REFRESHING SUMMER SALAD VEGETABLES here: